 Tags and details

 If your dog’s ID tag has a UK number on it, check that it also has the country code (+44).
 If not, consider getting a tag made up that has this, for use on holiday.
-Alternatively, you could buy the type of tag that you can write in yourself, and add the number of your accommodation.
+Alternatively, you could buy the type of tag that you can write in yourself.

 Make sure you have your dog’s details stored somewhere accessible like a phone, in case of emergency.
 For instance, name, age, description, vet’s contacts, a couple of clear photos, chip number, picture of relevant passport page, any behavioural or medical issues.